yadielc/JS30/README.md

 Day 15 -

-Day 16 -
+Day 16 - Mouse Over

 Day 17 - Sorting An Array Of Bands

 If you would like to enter the challenge and start following along as well, I invite you to do so at https://javascript30.com/